7 Ways Working at Camp Prepares You for Your Future

 This is a ministry, and those who choose employment here do so for eternal rewards.
 This job includes working long hours.
 You will be "on-duty" 24 hours a day in a cabin setting.
 During this time, you will be a solid Christian example for your campers and fellow staff.
 You will have two full days off and one night off per two-week session.
 When you are not off, you will be readily available and accessible to those children under your direct care, and any other duties your supervisors may ask you to do.

 We want you to have a genuine love for children, a creative spirit, the ability to be flexible when needed, and lots of patience.
 While this may be the best summer of your life so far, there will be times when you are "worn thin" from your workload.
 You need to be able to pace yourself, know when you need sleep, and work as consistently at the end of the summer as in the beginning.
 You will need to make your own time for physical, mental, emotional, and spiritual renewal.
 However, your supervisors and the rest of the staff will make every effort to assist you, support you, and encourage you.
 We are a team.

 We want you to be a deeply committed Christian who has a strong relationship with Jesus Christ.
 Our parents and our campers are looking for role models who are believers who stand for the Truth, found in Jesus Christ.
 We want staff members who can show, by their example and the way they love others, what it means to be a Christian.
 Our staff get to share their faith freely and openly with their campers.

-We expect your number one priority in coming to work with us to be caring for campers and their needs.
-If offered a position, you must share the weight of responsibility for our campers.
+We want your number one priority in coming to work with us to be caring for campers and their needs.
+If offered a position, you will share the weight of responsibility for our campers.
 Our staff members are responsible for the lives and growth of young people.
 Sometimes staff members join us at camp for the wrong reasons.
 Some examples include: to continue the "fun" times that they experienced as campers; to be with old friends who will also be on staff; to have a vacation away from school.
 If your first and main priority is not for the children, please do not apply.